rupa/j2/README.markdown

 * `cd` around for a while to build up the db
 * PROFIT!!

+## TROUBLESHOOTING

+* tested with python 2.6

+* if you are using python 2.5 you will need to add a line to `j.py` above the import statement:

+        from __future__ import with_statement

+* python < 2.5 may require further alteration

 ### USE

 * `j` by itself (or `j -l`) displays the current list of directories being remembered.